LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 They are also the Gradle projects.
 Please install [Gradle 7.x](https://gradle.org/install/) before you start.

-Please configure your IntelliJ Gradle JVM to 17.
+Please configure your IntelliJ Gradle JVM to {{ java_version }}.
 You can go to "Preferences", and expand `Build, Execution, Deployment` => `Build Tools` => `Gradle`:

 <figure class="image">